 Course Title RISK MANAGEMENT IN FINANCIAL SERVICES

 Course Code ACF - 436

-Course Type Compulsory Compulsory
+Course Type Compulsory

 Level Undergraduate

 Year / Semester 4 / Seven

-Teacher's Name Andreas Georga ntopoulos
+Teacher's Name Andreas Georgantopoulos

-ECTS 6 Lectures / week 3 Laboratories / week
+ECTS 6 Lectures

-Course Purpose and Objectives and sources of r subject to.
-The ai the nature and s holders are subje Managers in a risk function in financial services must understand the nature and sources of risks that depositors, equity holders and debt holders are subject to.
+Course Purpose and Objectives and sources of risks that of subject to.
+The aim of the co the nature and sources of holders are subject to; in a Managers in a risk function in financial services must understand the nature and sources of risks that depositors, equity holders and debt holders are subject to.
 The aim of the course is to give students a detailed knowledge of the nature and sources of risks that depositors, equity holders and debt holders are subject to; in addition how to measure the exposure to such risks and an understanding of some ways in which such risks can be

 Learning Outcomes Upon completion of this module, students should be able to: know and critically evaluate the nature of different types of risks: interest rate risk, market risk, credit risk, foreign exchange risk, sovereign risk, liquidity risk and insolvency risk; understand and critically discuss how different types of risks relate to items on balance sheet; understand and critically discuss the causes and sources of these risks; understand and critically discuss how to measure such risks and of the strengths and weaknesses of different measures; understand and critically discuss strategies of how to manage certain of these risks.

-Prerequisites None Req uired
+Prerequisites None Required

-Course Content Risks of financial Interest rate risk.
+Course Content Risks of financial institution Interest rate risk.
 Interest rate risk.
 Market risk.
 Credit risk.
-Off-balance shee Foreign exchang ·t.
+Off-balance sheet.
+Foreign exchange risk.
+S.

 Liquidity risk.
 Sovereign risk and operational risk.
 Securitisation.
 Teaching Methodology A mixture of lectures and small group teaching (called classes, seminars, workshops or tutorials) plus case studies.
 Specialist guest lectures from legal, academic, regulatory field.
-Bibliography Recommended Reading: Saunders, A & Cornett, M, Financial Institutions Management: A Risk Management Approach . latest edition.
-Hull, J., C., Risk Management and Financial Institutions , Wiley, latest edition.
+Bibliography Recommended Reading: Saunders, A & Cornett, M, Financial Institutions Management: A Risk Management Approach. latest edition.
+Hull, J., C., Risk Management and Financial Institutions, Wiley, latest edition.
 A detailed list of readings of academic papers for this course will be provided at the end of each lecture Assessment 70% attributable to the end of semester exams: (midterm 20%, final exam 50% of a three hours duration), and 30% to continuous assessment (attendance and participation in class discussions, 10% on analysis of topical case studies, written reports, essays, portfolio creation, project presentation etc. 20%).
 Language English